 The main things you should be looking for when deciding on a hosting service is speed, stability, and support.
 With Managed WordPress you’ll be getting all of that and then some.
 The data centers aren’t outsourced, so they can be constantly monitored to ensure top speeds, to go along with hardware stability.

 Everything you do is backed up daily, so there is no risk of losing content and you even have a test site provided for when you’re making bigger changes.
 You won’t even have to bother with WordPress and plugin updates with the automatic update feature enabled.
-All of this guarantee that your site will always be up and running.
+All of this guarantees that your site will always be up and running.
 Finally, the support is without a doubt one of the very best in the business with highly professional staff available to you at all times.

 Taking everything into account there really isn’t a reason why you shouldn’t be using Managed WordPress as a hosting solution for your site(s).
+Also, don’t forget to check & get info about the best hosting providers here.

 Where Should We Send